SILVER SUPPLY & DEMAND

 If China and India followed the same historical pattern of income and metal consumption as the U.S. and South Korea, the demand would increase by about 2 - 4 million tonnes in China and around 1 million tonnes in India up to 2010.

 Only a 3 - 5 million tonnes' increase in zinc consumption in China and India corresponds to about 35 percent of the global consumption in 2008, 11,5 million tonnes.
 Naturally, slower growth or, even braking of the growth extends the time horizon, which in turn would have a dampening effect on the prices of base metals.
-With an expected strong growth in major economies, there are, however, conditions for metal prices to stabilise at a historic higher level.
+With an expected strong growth in major economies, there are, however, conditions for metal prices to stabilize at a historic higher level.

 Silver (Ag) is the most common of the precious metals.
 It has the highest electrical conductivity of all elements and the highest thermal conductivity of all metals.

-Although silver is best known as a material for jewellery and ornaments, industrial use constitutes over half of all consumption.
+Although silver is best known as a material for jewelry and ornaments, industrial use constitutes over half of all consumption.
 A quarter of the consumption is electrical or electronic use for example in keyboards, cables, or silver oxide batteries.
 Other industrial uses of silver are for example as a catalyst in chemical reactions or for optical uses as reflecting materials in mirrors or solar panels.
 Silver is also used in some applications due to its antibacterial qualities.
 In pace with the digital camera development, the demand for silver in the film industry has halved over the past ten years, which has been balanced by stronger demand from other uses.

 Silver Market Review